 Feature or Setting Available in Salesforce Classic console apps?
 Available in Lightning Experience console apps?
-Notes components to a page layout.
-In Lightning Experience, use Lightning App Builder to create a new page using the pinned region page templates.
-You can choose a template that lets you pin a page's header, left sidebar, or both.
-Multi-monitor-pop-out workspaces Yes No Future release In Salesforce Classic, this feature is called multi-monitor components.
-Visualforce overrides Yes Partial Future release Visualforce overrides for new, edit, view, tab, list, and clone actions are supported.
-The delete action isn't supported.
+Notes Component functionality Region presentation-size Yes No In Salesforce Classic, you can adjust the size of a component.
+In Lightning Experience, the page template for your record page determines the size of the component region.
+For example, the three column page template provides a main column width of 50%, and the side columns widths are each 25%.
+You can't collapse or adjust region size.
+To view the available page templates, create a page in Lightning App Builder.
+Pinned region in custom templates Yes No Multi-monitor-pop-out workspaces Yes No In Salesforce Classic, this feature is called multi-monitor components.
+Visualforce overrides Yes Partial The delete action isn't supported.
 Lightning component overrides No Yes Action overrides that use Lightning components for View, New, Edit, and Tab are supported in Lightning console apps.
 When a user performs an action that's overridden with a Lightning component, the content from the custom action appears in a tab or subtab.
 When the split view is open, tab action overrides load the Lightning component in a split-view container that is 400-pixels wide.
-Service Console functionality Service-specific Setup flows No Yes In Lightning Experience, the Service Console app comes with Service-specific setup flows to get you up and running quickly.
-The flows walk you through setting up Email-to-Case, integrating with Twitter and Facebook, creating a Lightning Community, and enabling Lightning Knowledge, Live Agent, and Omni-Channel.
-Quick text Yes Yes In Salesforce Classic, use ;; on both Windows and macOS.
-In Lightning Experience, use Ctrl + . on Windows and Cmd + . on macOS.
+Collapsible regions Yes No Service Console functionality Service-specific Setup flows No Yes In Lightning Experience, the Service Console app comes with Service-specific setup flows to get you up and running quickly.
+The flows walk you through setting up Email-to-Case, integrating with Twitter and Facebook, creating an Experience Builder site, and enabling Lightning Knowledge, Chat, and Omni-Channel.
 Knowledge component Yes Yes In Salesforce Classic, this feature is called the Knowledge One sidebar component.
 In Lightning Experience, use Lightning App Builder to add the Knowledge component to the case page.
 Lightning Knowledge is different from Knowledge in Salesforce Classic.
 Learn more.

 Feature or Setting Available in Salesforce Classic console apps?
 Available in Lightning Experience console apps?
 Notes Omni-Channel utility Yes Yes In Salesforce Classic, this feature is called the Omni-Channel footer component.
-Live Agent Yes Yes In Lightning Experience, Live Agent works a bit differently.
+Chat Yes Yes In Lightning Experience, Chat works a bit differently.
 Learn more.
-Note: Live Agent is available only in the Lightning Service Console app.
-Sales Console functionality Person accounts Yes Yes Lightning console apps support person accounts with some differences.
-For more information, see Lightning Experience Console Limitations.
+Chat is available only in the Lightning Service Console app.
+Sales Console functionality Person accounts Yes Different Lightning console apps support person accounts with some differences.
+Person accounts don't have the same three-column layout as business accounts.
+Use the Lightning App Builder to create the desired layout, and then assign it to appropriate console app and the person account record type.
+Person account records that display in a contact's Related Record components are read-only. https://helpsalesforcecom/artideView?id=console_lex_limitations.htm.
 Forecasts No Yes In Lightning Experience, add forecasts to your console app from the App Manager in Setup.